-Community-based organizations played a critical role in the development of the 2030 Regional Waste Plan by partnering with Metro to engage communities that were historically underrepresented in garbage and recycling system planning and decision-making processes.
+Community-based organizations played a critical role in the development of the 2030 Regional Waste Plan by partnering with Metro to engage communities that were historically marginalized from garbage and recycling system planning and decision-making processes.
 They will also have important responsibilities in implementation of the plan.
 Many of the actions associated with partnership agreements include roles for community-based organizations in the development, implementation and evaluation of regional projects and programs in collaboration with Metro and local governments.

-IMPLEMEN IATION COMPLIANCE AN AMENDMENTS
+IMPLEMENTATION COMPLIANCE AN